A practical guide to smarter task management

 Introduction

-• A clear input (what’s needed to start),
+• A clear input — what is needed to begin,

-• A measurable result (what success looks like).
+• A measurable result — what completion looks like.

 Psychological benefits